puneetguptaa1/fynd.v1/README.md

-# Fynd - AI-assisted Dining Recommendations
+# Fynd - Version 1
+AI enabled evening planner with a restaurant focus.

-Fynd is an AI-assisted web service that allows users to make natural-language dining requests and receive a curated list of restaurant recommendations that match their criteria.
+Fynd is an AI-assisted web service that allows users to make natural-language requests and receive a curated list of restaurant recommendations that match their criteria.

 ## Features